fledge-iot/fledge/docs/91_version_history.rst

        - The system now tracks failed login attempts and can block accounts that have excessive failed attempts to login.
        - A new security feature has been added to disconnect idle sessions after a configurable time.
        - Support for adding list names to configuration category items of type list has been added.
-       - Support bundles and backups have been updated to require extra privileges to access
+       - Support bundles and backups have been updated to require extra privileges to access.
        - The documentation on securing Fledge has been updated.
        - The documentation for the SQLite storage plugin has been improved and some duplication removed.
        - The configuration category documentation has been updated to include more explanation and examples of the use of the various list type configuration items.